Liquid Crystal displays are replacing

 We believe a revolutionary ICE is the immediate future, such as the D-cycle.
 Four-cycle engines deliver one-fifth or less of the fuel energy input to the engine to drive cars.
 There is still ample beef in this century-old ICE technology to chew on.
 We cannot dream of ideal long-term solutions like fuel cells, batteries, hybrids, etc., while we continue to burn hundreds of millions of gallons of fuel every day, times 365.
 Detroit and the country need immediate solutions.

 GENWY Power Technology Ltd.

-In the “Lighten up!” feature (March 2009, page 16), we learn that the next Toyota Yaris will have an aluminum wiring harness.
+In the “Lighten up!” feature (page 16), we learn that the next Toyota Yaris will have an aluminum wiring harness.
 Not for me, thanks.

 In the late ’60s and early ’70s, nearly half a million homes in Canada (and no doubt quite a few in the U.S.) were fitted with aluminum wiring because of a spike in the price of copper and oxidation at connections caused flickering lights, power outages, and fires.
 Aluminum oxide is nonconductive, unlike copper oxide, and overheats.

 Once word got around, houses could not be resold until the wiring was ripped out and replaced, accompanied by major re-plastering.
 Less drastic alternative workarounds may have satisfied insurance companies but did not return the houses to their normal market values.

 Domestic house wiring is well protected.
 In an automobile, it is exposed to vibration, humidity, and road salt.
 My present car has trouble-free electrics, and I would not want to replace it with one having a built-in risk factor.